moveit/moveit/.github/ISSUE_TEMPLATE/first_timer_only.md

 Don’t hesitate to ask questions or to get help if you feel like you are getting stuck.
 For example leave a comment below!

-💬️ - You can even ping us by using an `@ mention` in the comments.
+💬️ - You can even ping us by using an `@mention` in the comments.

 Furthermore, you find helpful resources here:
 * [MoveIt FAQ](https://moveit.ros.org/documentation/faqs/)